Table of contents

 In both examples, the preposition on and under is placed at the beginning of the prepositional phrase, followed by the object (the chair and the table).
 This is the most common position for prepositions.

 4.2.
-Placing prepositions in the middle of a sentence
+In the middle of a sentence

 - He went to the park with his friends.